WePesa/solidity-abi/README.md

   "dynamic" : true,
   "key" : basic type ABI of keyT,
   "value" : basic type ABI of valT
+  // contract type
+  "linkedContract" : string (contract name)
-  // name
+  // user-defined type
-  "typedef" : name (identifier of user-defined type) "library" : name (name of library containing the type; absent if not from a library) }
+  "linkedType" : string (type name, fully qualified by origin) "library" : string (name of library containing the type; absent if not from a library) }
 ```